MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 HashiCorp recently announced [CDK for Terraform: Enabling Python and TypeScript Support](https://www.hashicorp.com/blog/cdk-for-terraform-enabling-python-and-typescript-support/) - _CDK_ stands for **Cloud Development Kit**, CDK enables Cloud Engineers to define their Infrastructure as Code (IaC) using programming languages like TypeScript or Python.

-CDK currently consists of a new CLI and a library for defining Terrform resources using TypeScript or Python in order to generates Terraform configuration files that can be used to provisioning resources.
+CDK currently consists of a new CLI and a library for defining Terraform resources using TypeScript or Python in order to generates Terraform configuration files that can be used to provisioning resources.

 CDK is currently implemented in Node and can be installed using `npm install -g cdktf-cli` see [Getting Started](https://github.com/hashicorp/terraform-cdk#getting-started) on the official repo.

-In this blog post I will dive into the CDK leveraging the existing Azure providers in order to create an Azure Kuberenetes Service (AKS) using TypeScript.
+In this blog-post I will dive into the CDK leveraging the existing Azure providers in order to create an Azure Kubernetes Service (AKS) using TypeScript.
 The code can be found on my [github.com/MarkWarneke](https://github.com/MarkWarneke/cdk-typescript-azurerm-k8s).

 # Cloud Development Kit (CDK) for Terraform on Azure